sysPass/sysPass-doc/docs/source/application/plugins.rst

 getJsResources
 ::::::::::::::

-Método que devuelve un array de strings con los recursos Javascript que necesita el plugin
+Method that returns an array of strings with the Javascript resources required by the plugin

 .. code-block:: php

   /**
-   * Devuelve los recursos JS y CSS necesarios para el plugin *
+   * Returns JS resources required by the plugin
+   *
    * @return array
    */